Male Cancer Screen – Home

 -

-2. Easy ReturnActivate your kit before sending it back.
-Place your sample in the prepaid packaging provided and drop it off at your local post office.
-For best results, post your kit before noon on the same day you collect your sample.
+2. Easy ReturnActivate your kits before sending it back.
+Place your samples in the prepaid packaging provided and drop them off at your local post office.
+For best results, post your blood kit before noon on the same day you collect your sample.

 -